locastre/model_installer_debugging/README.md

 Usage Information:
 	Flags:
-		-i : Flag to run installer in interactive mode (no argument) -m : [1-8] Integer number to select model to install.
+		-i : Flag to run installer in interactive mode (no argument) -m : [1-9] Integer number to select model to install.
 For list of available options, see below.
 		-d : Directory to install model with network weights -p : [P/C/N] Setup and install Python environment P: setup Conda env from python requirements.txt; C: Conda pack download; N: No install.
-		-n : [1-8] Print the model name of model number argument and exit -h : Print help menu
+		-n : [1-9] Print the model name of number argument -h : Print help menu

 The following are the list of available models.
 When passing the argument to installer, select the number of the model to download: